 This 7 Simple Steps guide to building an effective Performance Management Process gives an overview of each aspect of an effective process.
-It is supported by a series of best practice manager guides which explain each activity in more detail.
-Performance management can be seen as a process or set of actions that take place between a manager and their employee over the course of a year.
-The purpose of it is to focus and motivate high performance so it should have a direct and positive impact on organisational and individual results.
+Supporting this document is a series of best practice manager guides that explain each activity in more detail.
+You can access these in our Manager's Guide section here.
+Performance management is often seen as a process that takes place between a manager and their employee during the year.
+The purpose is to focus and motivate high performance which should have a direct impact on organisational and individual results.
 It should include objective setting, 1 to 1's, development and career discussions, all interspersed with regular quality feedback.

-But calling it a process can be where it can fall apart, as fundamentally it is about the human interaction between two people resulting in motivation and increased results.
+But calling it a process can be where it falls apart, as fundamentally it is about the human interaction between two people resulting in motivation and increased results.

-This Manager's guide outlines 7 simple steps that make up an effective Performance Management Process, each stage has a specific purpose and value which gives clarity to managers and staff about what is expected.
+In this guide, we outline these 7 simple steps that make up an effective Performance Management Process.
+Each of these stages has a specific purpose and value which gives clarity to staff about what to expect.

 Please fill out the form below to receive a link to your manager’s guide.